Braindead101/Demo-repo/README.md

-# Getting started with Git
+# Header:Getting started with Git
 Here I will learn how does github works nope

+## Subheader: Still figuring